 Overview

-- Integration of the OpenAI Agent SDK with Trigger.dev for production AI workflows
+- Integration of the OpenAI Agent SDK for Python with Trigger.dev for production AI workflows

 - Educational examples of implementing guardrails for AI safety and control mechanisms